-Mass Communication students stay active outside of the classroom with a variety of academic and community service activities.
+Mass Communication students stay active outside the classroom with a variety of academic and community service activities.

 The end of the year brings participation in several awards ceremonies, including the MSU Honors Banquet and the Mass Communication Department Awards Dinner.